saltukalakus/idiomatic-rust-snippets/src/patterns/structural/composite.md

 The Composite pattern allows you to compose objects into tree structures to represent part-whole hierarchies.
 It lets clients treat individual objects and compositions of objects uniformly.

-Here is an example of the Composite Design Pattern:

 ```rust
 {{#include composite/src/main.rs}}
 ```